quickey/quickey/packages/keyboard/README.md

 #### KeyboardEventWriteStream([input])

-A function that receives an input, if the function returns `false`, the write stream will stop for the given event and won't continue for the next stream
+A function that receives a keyboard input, if the function returns `false`, the write stream will stop the chain for the given event and won't continue for the next stream.

 ##### input